shajra/nix-project/README.md

         '--scaffold' command to set up an directory as a project using 'nix-project'.

-        If multiple commands or switches are specified, the last one is used.
+        If multiple commands are specified, the last one is used.
+        Similarly, if a switch is specified multiple times, the last one is used.

     COMMANDS: